tobiasraabe/cookiecutter-research-template/docs/travis.rst

 Installation
 ------------

-To enable testing on travis-ci.com, go to https://travis-ci.com and choose log in with Github in the upper right corner.
+To enable testing, go to https://travis-ci.com and choose log in with Github in the upper right corner.
 Then, you have to agree that Travis-CI is allowed to have access to your repositories.
 There is nothing to do afterwards as Travis-CI will automatically check your repositories for a ``.travis.yml`` which includes all the build information.

 To get an impression of a configuration file, take the following example of the Travis-CI configuration of this template.